getsentry/sentry-docs/docs/clientdev/context.rst

 Context Clearing
 ----------------

-For most SDK there should be a method to clear the context.
+For most SDKs there should be a method to clear the context.
 This is especially imporant in multithreaded environments where threads might be re-used.
 The preferred method to clear the context would be automatically if that is something the SDK can provide.
-As mentioned earlier the framework integrations in the SDK should do this whenever possible.
+As mentioned earlier the framework integrations in the SDKs should do this whenever possible.

 For manual clearing ``client.context.clear()`` is the preferred method.
 If the context cannot be directly exposed, ``client.clearContext()`` or a